Planning: a key factor in dairy production!

 - Increase the quantities of milk fed – aim for 8 L for days 4 to 7, and 10 L/day thereafter for large breeds.

-With hay a scarce commodity again in 2020, here are a few solutions you could put in place to make your forage system more resilient:
+With hay a scarce commodity again, here are a few solutions you could put in place to make your forage system more resilient:

 - Opt for more drought-tolerant seed species